jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 <div>

 55\.
-Where does ASM run?
+Where does ARM run?

-The platform, `ASM`, runs in the cloud.
+The platform, `ARM`, runs in the cloud.

 </div>

 <div>

 56\.
-Does Fluid Attacks manage the access credentials to ASM?
+Does Fluid Attacks manage the access credentials to ARM?

 No. We use federated authentication. `Google` and `Azure` (`Microsoft 360`) are the entities which validate your user access